Ladoli/React-Ladoli/README.md

 ## A React Implementation of my Portfolio Page

 ## In-progress
-Blackjack and Ripple-Script demos to React
+BlackjackAI demo to React
+Incognito Browsing